Section A. General Information and Statutes

 - Applicant must surrender current New Mexico driver license.

-- Applicant must present a current DOT Medical Examination Certificate (Long Form) and/or Medical Waiver issued by the Federal Motor carrier Safety Administration (FMCSA).
+- Applicant must have a Medical Examiner’s Certificate on file with MVD or present a current DOT Medical Examiners Certificate and/or Medical Waiver/Exemption issued by the Federal Motor Carrier Safety Administration (FMCSA).

 - If current license has a Hazardous Materials endorsement (“H” or “X”), the applicant must take and pass the hazmat written exam and fingerprint/background check before renewal will be issued.
-If applicant does not pass the exam, applicant can either be issued the renewal without the endorsement or return in a week to retake the exam.
-If applicant does not pass the written exam and chooses to have the license renewed without the endorsement or if applicant wants to simply drop the endorsement, the clerk should have the driver fill out a surrender form.
+If applicant does not pass the exam, applicant can either be issued the renewal without the endorsement or return to retake the exam.
+If applicant does not pass the written exam and chooses to have the license renewed without the endorsement or if applicant wants to simply drop the endorsement, the customer service representative should continue with the transaction removing the H endorsement.

 - Applicant must not be subject to any suspension, cancelation, revocation or disqualification in any state.

 Requirements for Replacing a Lost or Stolen CDL